Aaron Hernandez found not guilty of murder

 "Yo," Hernandez said out of the window, according to Bradley.
 "What's up now, n*****?"

 Hernandez leaned across Bradley and fired five shots into the other car, Bradley testified.
-Two immigrants from Cape Verde, Safiro Furtado and Daniel de Abreu, were killed in the shooting.
+Two immigrants from Cape Verde, Safiro Furtado and Daniel de Abreu, were killed.

 In closing statements, prosecutors presented Hernandez as a cold-blooded killer who committed an act of "senseless violence" by firing into a packed car.